February 28th

 Meaning of the subhAShita:

-Who will not be freed from bondage if the attitude/disposition pertinent - when in the womb, in sickness, at a funeral, and while (listening to) spiritual teachings - remains undeterred!
+Who will not be freed from bondage if the attitude/disposition pertinent - when in the womb, during sickness, at a funeral, and while (listening to) spiritual teachings - remains undeterred?!

 Commentary:

 Moods and temperaments are like monkeys, jumping from one branch to another.
-It is very hard to predict how they will change or what they land upon next.
+It is very difficult to predict how they will change or what they land on next.
 But apathy is inherently ingrained in every being.
 It surfaces occasionally -

-1. When in the womb, it is said that the soul is filled with detachment.
-After spending time in the womb, the soul feels like it never wants to come back into the world and go through all that pain ever again.
+1. When in the womb, it is said that the जीव (jīvasoul) is filled with detachment.
+After spending months in the womb, the jīva feels like it never wants to come back into the world and go through all that pain ever again.
 (This is प्रसूति-वैराग्य (prasūti-vairāgya)).
+It could also mean - during labor pains, it is so painful that a woman thinks she will never again give birth to another child!
+But then, the pain is soon forgotten.
+Life moves on and family grows again.

 2. In sickness, we automatically pray to the Lord and feel dispassionate towards worldly comforts and pleasures.
 No one wants to deck themselves up and be pompous when unwell.
-At that time, all vanities look meaningless.
+No indulgence with favorite foods either.
+During these times, all vanities and delicacies look meaningless.
 (This is आपद्-वैराग्य (āpad-vairāgya)).

-3. At a funeral, when a loved one is being taken away, everyone present sees the momentariness of life.
-They see that when a person passes on, he doesn't take any of his worldly possessions along with him.
+3. At a funeral, everyone sees the momentariness of life when a loved one is being taken away.
+They see that when a person passes away, he doesn't take any of his worldly possessions with him.
 Although this is common knowledge, it will aid as a reality check and induce the feeling of detachment in the onlookers.
 (This is श्मशान-वैराग्य (śmaśāna-vairāgya)).

-These situations go beyond mundane level and break all bondages, although tentatively.
+Although tentatively, these situations go beyond the mundane level and break all bondages.
 When there are no bondages, there is a sense of dispassion.
-These are all situations that bring out what is already in us - a feeling of apathy (this word is not as effective as - 'vairāgya').
-The verse says, if only this detachment/dispassion attains firm ground and remains unfluctuated, then there is no stopping from achieving mokṣa (salvation).
+All these situations bring out what is already in us - a feeling of apathy (this word is not as effective as - वैराग्य 'vairāgya').
+The verse says, that if only this detachment/dispassion attains firm rooting and remains unwavering, then there is no stopping from achieving mokṣa (salvation).

-We have in us what is needed to attain nirvāṇa, but if we desire it, we need to be consistent!
+We already have in us, what is needed to attain nirvāṇa, but if we desire it, we need to be consistent!

 pada vigrahaH: